meshplay/meshplay/docs/pages/project/contributing/contributing-model-relationships.md

 #### Understanding Relationship Policies and their Evaluation

-The `evaluationQuery` property in your relationship definition is used to identity the name of the policy to be used by Meshery's evaluation engine.
-Meshery embeds Open Policy Agent as it's policy engine
+The `evaluationQuery` property in your relationship definition is used to identity the name of the policy to be used by Meshplay's evaluation engine.
+Meshplay embeds Open Policy Agent as it's policy engine

 **How should you determine the value for `evaluationQuery`**